ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection.Send(messageData, messageContext, endOfMessage)
 ~~~

-All messageData sent with the same messageContext object will be treated as belonging
+All data sent with the same MessageContext object will be treated as belonging
-to the same Message, and will constitute an in-order series until the endOfMessage is marked.
+to the same Message, and will constitute an in-order series until the
-Once the end of the Message is marked, the messageContext object may be re-used as a
+endOfMessage is marked.
+Once the end of the Message is marked, the
-new Message with identical parameters.
+MessageContext object may be re-used as a new Message with identical parameters.

 ## Batching Sends {#send-batching}